soloidx/cnch_assestment/README.md

 ### Testing environments:
 The tests has a couple of configurations in the `settings.py` file:

-- `TEST_TARGET` could be `local` or `remote` and this means if we want to run the tests agains the local or a remote server.
+- `TEST_TARGET` could be `local` or `remote` and this means if we want to run the tests against the local or a remote server.
 - `REMOTE_ENDPOINT` in case the test target is remote we can specify the remote server address that we can use for running the tests.

+## Last comments / improvements:

+- I just covered the happy path in tests, we need to expand the test scenarios to all the cases and validations.
+- The search endpoint uses an approach of multiple SQL `like` (see github.com/soloidx/cnch_assessment/blob/master/project/crud/user.py#L11-L24 ) statements, I would improve this by creating an indexer or at least creating a search field in the table.
+- We need a fallback method / endpoint that we can use in test in order to clean the database when all the tests are finished, just in case a test fails and some test data are still in the database.